DavidFW1960/bom-weather-card/README.md

 The first time you do the CTRL+F5 you might find that the version will again change back to the previous version but a second refresh will fix it.

+EDIT: Latest HACS version includes a version tag in the resource which will change when you update the card so the caching fix described above is no longer necessary!
+Yay!

 # HARD Way? manual installation as follows:
 1. Add ```bom-weather-card.js``` to your ```<config-dir>/www/``` directory.
 If you don't have this directory (this is your first custom card), you will need to create it.